HotChieh/BDRNet/README.md

 # sakwnet
 This is the official implementation code for SAKWNet.

-The whole code will be public soon.
+The whole code will be public when this paper is accepted.

 Results: